Integralist/integralist.co.uk/content/posts/post-mortem-template.md

 We generally take the finished post-mortem document and email it around to our development mailing list so that all engineers in the organsation get to see what happened, why, and how it was resolved.

 This is super important because there are so many benefits that can come from this sharing of knowledge.
-Probably top of that list would be that it supports the notation that your organisation respects 'accountability' and that it's honest about mistakes that are made.
+Probably top of that list would be that it supports the notion that your organisation respects 'accountability' and that it's honest about mistakes that are made.

 It highlights to others (not just tech and engineering) that these mistakes aren't punished but treated as _opportunities_ for growth and learning.
 As well as exposing engineers (of varying skill levels) to different architectures, systems and services that are in place and helps them not only understand them a little better but encourages them to investigate more.